sreehari71198/financial-analysis/README.md

 ## Objective

-The objective of the dataset analysis is to analyze factors that influence loan approvals and risk assessment based on the Applicants annual income level, Employemnt status, Credit Score etc.
+The objective of the dataset analysis is to analyze factors that influence loan approvals and risk assessment based on the Applicants annual income level, Employment status, Credit Score etc.